 Known as Ldumra or the valley of flowers, Nubra Valley is located in the north of Leh.
 From Leh, there is a rough road that leads to the beautiful Khardung La.
 It is the highest motorable pass in the world.
 Beyond the pass, there is flat Nubra Valley, which is crisscrossed by the winding channels of the Nubra and Shyok rivers.
 The average elevation of the valley is about 10,000 ft. above the sea level.
-The highlight of this area is the Bactarian Camels (Shaggy double hump Camel) around Deskit, sand dunes and Samstanling monasteries.
+The highlight of a Nubra Valley Tour is the Bactarian Camel (Shaggy double hump Camel) around Deskit, sand dunes and Samstanling monasteries.

-Tourists can enjoy the fun of adventure and beauty of nature.
+Tourists can trek and enjoy the fun of adventure and beauty of nature.
 The beautiful greenery against the backdrop of the magnificent mountains will surely steal your heart.
-This large valley, separates Ladakh and the Karakoram Ranges.
-The spectacular view of the Siachen Glacier can also be captured to the north of the valley.
+Nubra Valley separates Ladakh and the Karakoram Ranges.
+From here, one can take a spectacular view of the Siachen Glacier can also be captured to the north of the valley.

-These beautiful springs can be seen at the village of Panamik.
+These beautiful springs can be seen at the village of Panamik, quite close to the Siachen Glacier.
 It is the last destination where tourists are allowed to travel.
-People believe that the springs have the curative medicinal properties.
+People from far and wide; come here to take a bath in the springs, as they believe that these springs have the medicinal properties to cure many diseases.

-Situated at Sumur Village, this monastery boasts of a fine collection of frescoes, idols and tangkhas (painted and embroidered scrolls).
-People also love to enjoy camping along side the river.
+Situated at Sumur Village, this monastery was founded in 1841 by Lama Tsultim Nima.
+It houses a fine collection of frescoes, idols and tangkhas (painted and embroidered scrolls).
+Inside are wall paintings that represent Buddha and his teachings.
+People can also witness the legends of Dharamchakra, the Four Heavenly Kings and the other preaching of Buddhism.
+Visitors also love to enjoy camping alongside the river.